Particular/docs.particular.net/nservicebus/lifecycle/ineedinitialization.md

 Exceptions thrown by instances of `INeedInitialization` are unhandled by NServiceBus.
 These will bubble up to the caller creating the endpoint.

 NOTE: Instances of `INeedInitialization` are created after type-scanning has occurred.
-You should not attempt to alter the types to be scanned from an instance of `INeedInitialization`.
+Do not attempt to alter the types to be scanned from an instance of `INeedInitialization`.

 snippet:lifecycle-ineedinitialization